yujiangpu20/PEL4VAD/README.md

 ## Introduction
 This repo is the official implementation of "Learning Prompt-Enhanced Context features for Weakly-Supervised Video Anomlay Detection" (under review).
+The original paper can be found [here](https://arxiv.org/pdf/2306.14451.pdf).
+We also submitted a [supplementary document](https://drive.google.com/file/d/1CxvDFjiMg_RdEZA5_aOwwCEXlJuMMlxk/view?usp=drive_link) with a [demo video](https://drive.google.com/file/d/1A2E0_ylViA6LCQkb7XOQAum1VUoFMroL/view?usp=drive_link) for peer review.
+Please feel free to contact me if you have any questions.